AndrewH1188/go-tennis-ms1/README.md

 ## Content:
 The bulk of content on this site has been written by myself in order to give the website information, purpose and meaning.
 My tennis coach and superb friend Adam Jameel provided the section about himself which is in use on the page under the About Us - Coach Adam Jameel section.
-I have spent many months in preperation for this website chucking many an idea at Adam for his approval, suggestions or ammendments, and he has been too kind to allow them all.
+I have spent many months in preparation for this website chucking many an idea at Adam for his approval, suggestions or amendments, and he has been too kind to allow them all.
 One other point I would like to make is that the Go Tennis System and the slogan The same game, just easier are also what Adam sent to me.
 I produced the stylish Logo that has been used in the Nav bar and the Go which has been used in the favicon, which I made in Adobe Photoshop.

 ## Media
-* All images were purchased from [Adobe Stock](https://stock.adobe.com/uk/?mv=search&as_channel=sem&as_campclass=brand&as_campaign=UK%7CCPRO%7CStock%7CPURCH%7CNew%20%26%20Repeat%20Buyers-RLSA_Brand%7CGG%7C%7C&as_source=google&as_camptype=acquisition&sdid=TY6XL496&ef_id=CjwKCAjwrPCGBhALEiwAUl9X06O2_Zi-uMJ6h6CqFPz7BFhKUapP5stL_qYPzZUAsp_XHaKUbeV6FRoC8sMQAvD_BwE:G:s&s_kwcid=AL!3085!3!513339005998!e!!g!!adobe%20stock!12549248811!123274014950&gclid=CjwKCAjwrPCGBhALEiwAUl9X06O2_Zi-uMJ6h6CqFPz7BFhKUapP5stL_qYPzZUAsp_XHaKUbeV6FRoC8sMQAvD_BwE) and have been credited in the Imagry section with the link, file # and the name of the owner who kindly uploaded the image(s) for people to download for their use.
+* All images were purchased from [Adobe Stock](https://stock.adobe.com/uk/?mv=search&as_channel=sem&as_campclass=brand&as_campaign=UK%7CCPRO%7CStock%7CPURCH%7CNew%20%26%20Repeat%20Buyers-RLSA_Brand%7CGG%7C%7C&as_source=google&as_camptype=acquisition&sdid=TY6XL496&ef_id=CjwKCAjwrPCGBhALEiwAUl9X06O2_Zi-uMJ6h6CqFPz7BFhKUapP5stL_qYPzZUAsp_XHaKUbeV6FRoC8sMQAvD_BwE:G:s&s_kwcid=AL!3085!3!513339005998!e!!g!!adobe%20stock!12549248811!123274014950&gclid=CjwKCAjwrPCGBhALEiwAUl9X06O2_Zi-uMJ6h6CqFPz7BFhKUapP5stL_qYPzZUAsp_XHaKUbeV6FRoC8sMQAvD_BwE) and have been credited in the Imagery section with the link, file # and the name of the owner who kindly uploaded the image(s) for people to download for their use.
 * I have made every effort where possible throughout to credit wherever I am able too.

-## Acknowledgements
+## Acknowledgments
 Firstly I would like to thank my Mentor Antonija Simic for honest, helpful and continuous feedback, without this I wouldn’t have been able to design nor create something like I have, nor would I have pushed myself to learn new code or try new ideas either.
 Antonija has been absolutely superb to work with and has sent me vast amounts of inspiring material in order to help me achieve this superb site.
 I really enjoy our mentor sessions together and can't thank Antonija enough for all the help and support that has been given to me.
 Thank you again Antonija, I really appreciate all of your help and support.
 I would like to also thank Ulysees and Alexander in Student Support as well as Jo, Tim, Stephen, Igor, Scott, and the Tutor Support team at Code Institute for bearing with me, being so understanding as well as helping me to find the gremlins in the code as well as my errors.
 I would also like to thank Tutor Support for all their support that they have given to me to enable me to complete this project.